vamsi200/throttle_cpu/README.md

-# CPU Temperature Monitor
+# Throttle CPU

 A C program that monitors CPU temperature and automatically throttles CPU frequency to prevent overheating on Linux systems.
-This tool provides a simple yet effective way to manage CPU temperatures through frequency control.

 ## Description

 This program continuously monitors the CPU temperature and automatically reduces the CPU frequency when the temperature exceeds a user-defined limit.
-It will attempt to throttle the CPU multiple times if necessary and restore original frequencies when temperatures return to safe levels.

 ## Features